casdoor/casdoor-website/docs/basic/basic-concept-introduction.md

 ## Application

-If you want to use Casdoor to provide login service for your web Web APPs, you can add them as Casdoor applications.
+If you want to use Casdoor to provide login service for your Web APPs, you can add them as Casdoor applications.

 Users can access all applications in their organizations without login twice.